Galaxy Note 20 5G

-- Detecting unknown threats by using a very sophisticated threat intelligence.
+- Detecting unknown threats by using one of the most sophisticated threat intelligence.

-These teams of security administrators always work around the clock to not only update your device in real-time, but to also shield it each time an attack takes place.
-They use mechanisms for detection that will likely alert these teams each time someone tries to perform some type of cyber-attack and they can work to make the impenetrable Sirin Solarin even more impenetrable.
+These teams of security administrators always work around the clock to not only update your device in real-time but also shield it each time an attack takes place.
+They use mechanisms for detection that will likely alert these teams each time someone tries to perform some type of cyber-attack and they can work to make the impenetrable Sirin Solarin one of the most unhackable.
 So by paying this much, you guarantee yourself a long-term service, kind of like “cyber-bodyguards” that repel unwanted visitors.
-So while this phone is indeed amazing in terms of security and technology, it’s price is the reason why it is on this position on our list, regardless of the fact that if you have the money and the will, this is the phone you should go for.
+So while this phone is indeed amazing in terms of security and technology, it’s the price that’s the reason why it is on this position on our list, regardless of the fact that if you have the money and the will, this is the phone you should go for.

 Sirin FINNEY™’s Specs

-The FINNEY™ phone has an outstanding 18:9 ratio display that is 6” in size.
-The display is Notch Design as they call it and it features smooth and crisp experience.
-The front camera of the FINNEY™ phone is 8 MPX and you can take selfies without worrying for quality problems.
+The FINNEY phone has an outstanding 18:9 ratio display that is 6” in size.
+The display is Notch Design as they call it and it features a smooth and crisp experience.
+The front camera of the FINNEY phone is 8 MPX and you can take selfies without worrying about quality problems.
 The main shooter of the phone is 12 MP and you can take photos and store them in the 128 GB system storage of the FINNEY™ phone.
-And if that is not enough, you also get to have an SD memory card slot to expan your space.
+And if that is not enough, you also get to have an SD memory card slot to expand your space.

-The FINNEY™ phone also has something known as multitouch safe screen that is 2 inches in size.
-The device is powered by a Snapdragon 845 SoC processor, which runs together with the more than enough 6 GB of RAM.
+The FINNEY phone also has something known as a multitouch safe screen that is 2 inches in size.
+The device is powered by a Snapdragon 845 SoC processor, which runs together with more than enough 6 GB of RAM.